open-telemetry/opentelemetry-specification/specification/trace/feature-flags.md

 update flag configurations in near real-time.
 They also commonly allow rulesets to be defined that return value based on contextual information.
-For example, a feature could be enabled only for a specific subset of users based on context (e.g. users email domain, IP address, country).
+For example, a feature could be enabled only for a specific subset of users based on context (e.g. users email domain, membership tier, country).

 Since feature flags are dynamic and affect runtime behavior, it's important to collect relevant feature flag telemetry signals.
 This can be used to determine